SANOS Smooth strictly Arbitrage-free Non-parametric Option Surfaces: Smooth Arbitrage-Free Call Price Surfaces

-where~$\eta\in[0,1)$ controls the smoothness of our model and where~$0<V_1<\cdots<V_M$ are input ATM variances from the market. e then solve for~$q$ to fit the model within market bid/ask prices globally (it is one fit across all expiries jointly, see section~\ref{sec:PROD}).
+We then solve for~$q$ to globally fit the model within market bid/ask prices for market expiries and strikes.

-Essentially~$\eta$ allows controlling the desired smoothness in~\eqref{prop:fit}: if it is set to zero, and if the market is arbitrage-free, then our model has a solution within bid/ask and will be equivalent to the linear model discussed in section~\ref{sec:lin_surface}.
-By increasing~$\eta$ we can then smoothen our fit.
+The parameter~$\eta$ allows controlling the desired smoothness of~\eqref{eq:prod_model}: if it is set to zero, the model is equivalent to the linear model discussed in section~\ref{sec:lin_surface}.
+By increasing~$\eta$ we can then smoothen our model.
+In the extreme case $\eta=1$ the model can only fit ATM options.
 Figures~\ref{fig:example1DTE},~\ref{fig:example35DTE} and~\ref{fig:example1249DTE} illustrate three different cases of fits with $\eta=0$, $\eta=0.25^2\approx 0.06$ and~$\eta=0.5^2=0.25$.
 The latter is our recommended default setting.

+It should be noted that extrapolation within the range where implied volatilities can numerically be computed extrapolation is also fairly natural.
+Figure~\ref{fig:extrapolatio} illustrates this with an example.

 \begin{remark}[Generalized Interpolation in Strike] The proof of theorem~\ref{th:simplersmooth} that the function~$K\mapsto \hat C_j(K)$ is arbitrage-free in sense of satisfying~\ref{it:caf_C0_1}-\ref{it:caf_cvx} of definition~\ref{th:contarbfree} remains valid if we replace the common~$Y$ with a martingale by strike: